nikhilreddybilla28/nikhilreddybilla28.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am Nikhil Reddy Billa, a graduate student and researcher.
-I hold a B.Tech in Electrical Engineering from NIT Rourkela and previously worked as a Software Engineer at NCR Corporation.
+I hold a B.Tech degree in Electrical Engineering from NIT Rourkela and previously worked as a Software Engineer at NCR Corporation.
 I am deeply interested in computer vision, and machine learning.
 My focus lies in autonomous navigation, domain adaptation, Generative AI, 3D vision and their applications in the medical field.
-I am eagerly explore emerging areas like Large Language Models (LLMs).
+I am eagerly explorING emerging areas like Large Language Models (LLMs).

 My research includes CNN-based image resizing forensics, segmentation in unstructured traffic and adverse weather, and unsupervised domain adaptation for detecting retinal development.
 I have collaborated with IIIT Hyderabad and the University of Leicester on these projects.